amirsaam/Radix-UI-Swift/README.md

     AnyLabel
 }
 .radixSwitch(onColor: .ruby9, offColor: .gray7, thumbColor: .ruby9)
-// or simply for Black and White
+// Or simply for Black and White
 .radixSwitch()
 ```
 For changing Segmented Picker of SwiftUI to match Radix style create an `init` in `@main` struct of the app or just apply such `init` in any view you want: